A Foodcentric Life

 • 2 tablespoons lemon juice

-• 2 teaspoons low sodium tamari or soy sauce sub coconut aminos
+• 1 tablespoon low sodium tamari or soy sauce sub coconut aminos

 Instructions

-• Place all ingredients in a jar with a tight fitting lid and shake well until creamy.
-Alternatively use a blender on low speed and puree until creamy.
-If dressing is too thick thin with a little water.
+• Place all ingredients in a jar with a tight-fitting lid and shake well until smooth and creamy.
+Alternatively, blend on low speed until emulsified.
+If the dressing is too thick, whisk or blend in cool water or more lemon juice, 1 teaspoon at a time, until it reaches your desired consistency.

 Notes